mehmetaydar/fingerprint-alignment/README.md

 # Fingerprint recognition and alignment algorithms

 ## Summary
 Some implementations of fingerprint recognition algorithms.
 The base code for fingerpint enhancement, thinning, core point detection and minutiaes extraction is taken from https://github.com/rtshadow/biometrics.
 We have added fingerprint alignment based on core points part.
+Alignment is necessary for cancellable biometrics transformation systems such as cartesian transformation.

 ## Usage